barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Hi, My name is Khaerul Adzany!
+Hi, my name is Khaerul Adzany!
 I am a web developer lived in Bandung, Indonesia.
+Now I am focusing my work based on Microsoft .NET technologies.

 ### More Information
-I am currently working on top of the Microsoft .NET Technologies, here are some of them:
+Here are some the technologies that I use currently:

 ##### Microsoft .NET Technologies (.NET Framework 4.5)
 - C# Programming Language (Version 5)